How to Set Goals in Your Bridal Sewing Business

 Work Backward From the Dream

-Once you have a clearer picture of what you want, the next step is to work backward.
+Once you have a clearer picture of what you want, the next step is to work backwards.

 Let’s say your big goal is to buy a house, move into a storefront, increase your average ticket, or create a calmer wedding season.
 Those are beautiful goals, but they can feel far away if you only focus on the final result.